Analysis | Why Covid and Empty Containers Have Sailors Swearing

 5. How long is it expected to stay gummed up?

 Most analysts expect the problem to resolve itself in the first or second quarter of 2021.
-In the weeks heading into Chinese Lunar New Year holiday Feb.
+In the weeks heading into the Chinese Lunar New Year holiday Feb.
 11-17, industry observers will be keeping close tabs on the number of blank sailings -- voyages the liners cancel in anticipation of weaker demand.
 Last year, dozens of trips were scrapped as the pandemic spread.
-But if ships keep running full steam and ports remain congested, transport snarls might linger and rates could stay elevated for months longer.
+Lars Jensen, Chief Executive Officer of SeaIntelligence Consulting in Copenhagen, said on a webinar Jan.
+26 that some blank sailings are happening out of “operational necessity” because of issues like port congestion -- not because of the carriers’ desire to reduce capacity during the crisis.
+So if ships keep running full steam and routes remain overwhelmed, transport snarls might linger and rates could stay elevated for months longer.
 Vincent Clerc, head of the ocean transport division at Maersk, the world’s largest container liner, told reporters in January that rates probably will peak at some point during the first half of the year, but he cautioned that the company only has about four to six weeks of visibility.

 6. How do I sound like an expert?

-Note: (An earlier version of this story was corrected because the company corrected container figures in section one.)